What is Advanced Prostate Cancer?

 You might also want to think about whether to start chemotherapy and talk this over with your family.
 In some areas, there are prostate cancer support groups and it may help to talk to other men and their families who have been in similar circumstances.

-For more information see our booklet Treatments for Advanced Prostate cancer
+For more information see the booklet Treatments for Advanced Prostate Cancer – Chemotherapy for prostate cancer explained

 At any point on your cancer journey you may be asked to take part in a clinical trial.
 You and your family may have very mixed feelings about what this means.
 Choosing to take part in a clinical trial is an important decision for you and your family to make, so take some time to think about it and make sure that you have all the information to help you decide.